Yankee Stadium: Planning

 New York Yankees owner George Steinbrenner began campaigning for a new stadium in the early 1980s, just a few years after the remodeled Yankee Stadium opened.
 Steinbrenner at the time was reportedly considering a move to the Meadowlands Sports Complex in New Jersey.
-New Jersey Governor Thomas Kean in 1984 authorized the use of land for a new baseball stadium in the Meadowlands, but the state legislature did not provide financing for the stadium.
+New Jersey governor Thomas Kean in 1984 authorized the use of land for a new baseball stadium in the Meadowlands, but the state legislature did not provide financing for the stadium.
 In a statewide referendum in 1987, New Jersey taxpayers rejected $185 million in public financing for a baseball stadium for the Yankees.
 Despite the rejection from New Jersey, Steinbrenner frequently threatened to move as leverage in negotiations with New York City.

 In 1988, Mayor Ed Koch agreed to have city taxpayers spend $90 million on a second renovation of Yankee Stadium that included luxury boxes and restaurants inside the stadium and parking garages and traffic improvements outside.
 Steinbrenner agreed in principle, but then backed out of the deal.
 In 1993, Mayor David Dinkins expanded on Koch's proposal by offering his Bronx Center vision for the neighborhood, including new housing, a new courthouse, and relocating the Police Academy nearby.

-In 1993, New York Governor Mario Cuomo proposed using the West Side Yard, a 30 acre rail yard along the West Side of Manhattan and owned by the Metropolitan Transportation Authority, as the location for a new stadium for the Yankees.
-However, Cuomo lost his re-election bid a few months later.
+In 1993, New York governor Mario Cuomo proposed using the West Side Yard, a 30 acre rail yard along the West Side of Manhattan and owned by the Metropolitan Transportation Authority, as the location for a new stadium for the Yankees but would unexpectedly lose to George Pataki in the 1994 New York gubernatorial election, effectively killing that proposal.
 By 1995, Steinbrenner had rejected 13 proposals to keep the Yankees in the Bronx.